andypiper/tibr-playlists/README.md

 # The Indie Beat Radio Playlist Generator

-A Python utility for generating playlist files for The Indie Beat Radio stations.
+A Python utility for generating playlist files for [The Indie Beat Radio](https://theindiebeat.fm) stations, so that they can easily be added to a range of media players.

 ## Overview